Sacha Golob

-Sacha Yevgeny Golob (born 19 October 1981) is a British philosopher and a Reader in the Department of Philosophy at King's College London.
+Sacha Yevgeny Golob (born 19 October 1981) is a British philosopher and a Professor in the Department of Philosophy at King's College London.
 Golob is known for his expertise on French and German philosophy, in particular the work of Immanuel Kant and Martin Heidegger.

 Career

 He is the current Co-Editor with Alix Cohen of the British Journal for the History of Philosophy and the Founder of the Centre for Philosophy and Art.

 Previously, he was a Research Fellow at Peterhouse, Cambridge.